GoogleChrome/web.dev/src/site/content/en/secure/assess-spam-damage/index.md

 {% Aside %}
-If your site was affected by malware and is flagged with the warning _"This site may harm your computer"_ in search results, please see the corresponding article,
+If your site was affected by malware and is flagged with the warning _"This site may harm your computer"_ in search results, see the corresponding article,
 [Assess malware damage (Hacked with malware)](/secure/hacked-with-malware/).
 {% endAside %}